 Partnership Status of MuniMae.
 Based upon and subject to our representations and discussions set forth below, MuniMae will be classified as a partnership for federal income tax purposes.
-Under the Treasury Regulations that are effective as of January 1, 1997, in the case of a "business entity" that was in existence prior to January 1, 1997, the claimed classification of the entity will be respected for all periods prior to January 1, 1997 if (i) the entity had a reasonable basis for its claimed classification; (ii) the entity and all members of the entity recognized the federal income tax consequences of any change in the entity's classification within six months prior to January 1, 1997; and (iii) neither the entity nor any member was notified in writing on or before May 8, 1996, that the classification of the entity was under examination

-(in which case the entity's classification will be determined in the examination).
-Based on our representations that the Internal Revenue Service did not examine the classification of MuniMae or its predecessor as a partnership on or before May 8, 1996, and based upon its review of MuniMae's certificate of formation and operating agreement and the limited partnership agreement of MuniMae's predecessor, our counsel has advised us that in its opinion MuniMae and its predecessor satisfy the foregoing requirements.
+Under the Treasury Regulations that are effective as of January 1, 1997, in the case of a "business entity" that was in existence prior to January 1, 1997, the claimed classification of the entity will be respected for all periods prior to January 1, 1997 if (i) the entity had a reasonable basis for its claimed classification; (ii) the entity and all members of the entity recognized the federal income tax consequences of any change in the entity's classification within six months prior to January 1, 1997; and (iii) neither the entity nor any member was notified in writing on or before May 8, 1996 that the classification of the entity was under examination (in which case the entity's classification will be determined in the examination).
+Based on our representations that the Internal Revenue Service did not examine the classification of MuniMae or its predecessor as a partnership on or before May 8, 1996, and based upon its review of MuniMae's certificate of formation and operating agreement and the limited partnership agreement of MuniMae's predecessor, Clifford Chance Rogers & Wells LLP has advised us that in its opinion MuniMae and its predecessor satisfy the foregoing requirements.
 However, taxation of MuniMae as a partnership further depends upon its satisfying the "qualifying income" exception for publicly traded partnerships described below.

 Publicly Traded Partnership Rules.
-MuniMae is a "publicly traded partnership" because its common shares are traded on the NYSE.
+MuniMae is a "publicly traded partnership" because its common shares are traded on the New York Stock Exchange.
 A publicly traded partnership is generally taxable as a corporation unless 90% or more of its gross income is "qualifying income."
 Qualifying income includes interest, dividends, real property rents, and gains from the sale or disposition of real property or capital assets held for the production of interest or dividends, and certain other items.
-Our counsel has advised us that, although the issue is not free from doubt, tax-exempt interest constitutes qualifying income for this purpose.
-In this regard, we have represented to our counsel that, in all relevant prior years of MuniMae's, and its predecessor's, existence at least 90% of its gross income was qualifying income and we have covenanted to conduct MuniMae's operations in a manner, such that it will continue to satisfy the qualifying income exception.
-See "RISK FACTORS -- Publicly Traded Partnership Status."
+Clifford Chance Rogers & Wells LLP has advised us that, although the issue is not free from doubt, tax-exempt interest constitutes qualifying income for this purpose.
+In this regard, we have represented to Clifford Chance Rogers & Wells LLP that, in all relevant prior years of MuniMae's, and its predecessor's, existence at least 90% of its gross income was qualifying income and we have covenanted to conduct MuniMae's operations in a manner such that it will continue to satisfy the qualifying income exception.
+See "Risk Factors -- The value of the common shares and MuniMae's ability to make distributions depend on the application of tax laws --

+Publicly Traded Partnership Status."
 In addition, under the relevant provisions of the federal income tax law, income from notional principal contracts, such as interest rate swaps, caps and floors, should be included in qualifying income if the property, income or cash flow that measures the amounts to which MuniMae is entitled under such contracts would give rise to qualifying income if held or received directly by MuniMae.